MiniRoos (U7 – U12s) Frequently Asked Questions

 Usually 1 training session per week with our Kangaroos teams training twice a week.

 Gams are played on Saturday mornings vs local clubs.

 Where will training be?

-Most training occurs at Emil Madsen Reserve, Mt Eliza Secondary College or Howard Parker Reserve.
+Most training occurs at Emil Madsen Reserve or our summer base at the Mount Eliza Secondary College .

 Shin Pads must be worn to training and matches – this is compulsory.